AnastasiaKarpenko/introsde-2015-assignment-1/README.md

 - build.xml - the file contains  JAXB XJC which will generate necessary java classes for marshalling, compiles and runs the project.
 - people1.xml is a file that contains the list of people with their healthprofiles
-- people.xsd - XML schema based on people1.xml, is used in build.xml for generation of the java classes for marshalling.
+- people.xsd - XML schema for people1.xml, is used in build.xml for generation of the java objects for marshalling.

 In the folder People/src:
 - HealthProfileReader.java uses xPath to retrieve the necessary data from people1.xml